hy8899/WeatherTest1/README.txt

 - Only saves txt files for the following parameters/levels:
 	[Parameters] 	Temperature, WindU, WindV, Height, RH
 	[Levels]	100, 200, 300

+Weather Data (wgrib2)
+- compiled wgrib2 that has INTERPOLATES package (for custom interpolate delta values)

 ==================================================
 LIBRARIES TO INSTALL